 Depending on the specific test, Selenium will use different web browsers.
 Most typically, tests use recent versions of Firefox or Chrome.

-To run a functional test on a development machine where LabKey Server is running locally, there are a number of relevant Ant targets in the server/test directory:
+To run a functional test on a development machine where LabKey Server is running locally, there are a number of relevant Gradle targets in the server/test directory:

-- ant test - Displays a UI to choose specific tests to run and set options
+- ./gradlew :server:test:uiTests - Displays a GUI to choose specific tests to run and set options

-: Selenium does not support the latest version of Firefox.
+: Tests currently run using Selenium 2.53.1 which does not support the latest version of Firefox.
 You should use Firefox ESR 45